b-zhang93/Audio-Language-Classifier/README.md

 # Audio-Language-Classifier
 Using deep learning to classify speech into multiple different languages.
-This project is a work in progress.
+This project is currently in progress (WIP 80%)

 **Overview of Project:**